Venkateshkvrs/obms-software-systems/README.md

 <br>Customer Login-Id Format: ```OBMS-{cust-Id.}```
 <br/><br/>
 $\bigstar$ &nbsp; <b><i>Notable Results:</i></b><br>
-Only Valid User/ Customer can login in only one terminal at a time <br>
+Only Valid User/ Customer can login in only one terminal at a time (only one active session)<br>
 Multiple Users can login at a time and OBMS serves them efficiently <br>
-Joint Account holder will be blocked if the other joint account holder is making a transcation.
+Joint Account holders can access the account at the same time but, will be blocked if the other joint account holder is making a transcation.
 After it is done he can continue.<br/>
 ***
 <br>
 $$Report\ by$$